 In the centre of the island was a big flat grassy area that is perfect for kids to play on.
 I saw some families that had taken footballs and frisbees with them as entertainment.
 There is also a playground and outdoor gym equipment.

 Tickets to Lokrum Island can be bought in front of the ferry boat in the Old Town harbour.
 It leaves for the main jetty and the guy sits under an umbrella at a desk half way down it.
 It’s the only official ferry from Dubrovnik to Lokrum and is past all the other sellers offering other island trips or glass bottom boat rides.
 Return ferry tickets and entrance to the island costs 100kn (around £10/$15).
 The ticket is on a giant postcard of the island which also makes a nice souvenir!

 The ferry in May left once an hour, starting at 10am and took around 10-15mins.
 Each boat holds 200 people.
 The last ferry off the island was 6pm.
 As mentioned above, there is no overnight accommodation on Lokrum Island.
 You are expected to leave on the last ferry, so don’t miss it!

 Have you ever been to Lokrum?
 What did you think of the Island away from the craziness of Dubrovnik’s Old Town?!

 *Please note* Some of the links in this post are affiliate links, which means I will receive a small commission if you make a purchase after clicking.
-It comes at no extra cost to you but it helps me with the running of this site!
+It comes at no extra cost to you!
 As always, opinions are my own.